top of page

 Our Team

-The St. Louis Mediation Project collaborates with the Washington University School of Law Civil Rights & Mediation Clinic and U.S. Arbitration & Mediation.
+The St. Louis Mediation Project collaborates with the Washington University School of Law Community Justice & Mediation Clinic and Miles Mediation & Arbitration.
 The program has helped residents in and out of the courts of St. Louis County and City for over 15 years.

 The team includes trusted and experienced mediators, housing counselors, former judges, and law and social work students.